pixprocoder/next-app/README.md

 => 13.
 Constants folder created and written down all nav links etc..
 => 14.
 AuthProvider file created
 => 15.
 Footer component completed
+=> 16.
+Grafbase setup and connected to github and .env file created and api key added